Skip to main content

 Meaning

-Peridot is the stone of compassionate abundance — a golden-green gem born from volcanic fire and even meteorites, carrying the energy of the Sun to cleanse the heart and attract prosperity.
+Peridot is a stone of compassionate abundance.
+This golden-green gem, born from volcanic fire and sometimes even meteorites, carries warm solar energy that cleanses the heart and draws in prosperity.

 Primary Healing Properties